RubiconDeFi/rubicon_protocol/README.md

 ---
-description: The decentralized equity protocol of the Ethereum blockchain
+The decentralized equity protocol of the Ethereum blockchain
 ---

 # Rubicon Protocol